Arles, France

 The city also attracted some of Europe’s most famous artists, including Vincent Van Gogh, who produced an astounding collection of more than 300 paintings and drawings of the city and its environs during the 15 months he lived there.

-Our program is timed so that students can participate in les Rencontres d’Arles international photography festival, which attracts photographers from all over the world, and Les Suds, à Arles, a weeklong world music festival that takes over the city’s historical buildings, squares and streets.
+We will also be there for Les Suds, à Arles, a weeklong world music festival that takes over the city’s historical buildings, squares and streets.

 During this four-week program, you will learn how to: